Custody Time Limits, including coronavirus protocol

 There is no need to extend a CTL where the prosecution can give a firm indication in open court that they will ask for the count(s) to lie on file or no evidence will be offered.
 The decision must be recorded on the Hearing Record Sheet (HRS).
 An application to extend CTLs will be required if no indication can be given, or no decision has been made.

 The fitness to plead procedure takes place in two stages.
 A judge (not a jury) first determines the fitness to plead issue.
-If a judge decides the defendant is not fit to be tried a jury is then sworn to determine whether the offender was responsible for committing the acts charged, but does not go on to consider any intent.
+If a judge decides the defendant is not fit to be tried, a jury is then sworn to determine whether the offender was responsible for committing the acts charged, but does not go on to consider mens rea.

 CTLs will apply to remands under s.35 and s.36 of the Mental Health Act 1983 (a remand to hospital for a report or treatment) where the defendant has not yet been convicted or found responsible for the acts alleged.

 - Technical bail is a term used to describe bail granted to a defendant who is in custody on other matters.
 Following the case of R v Dano Sonnex (Central Criminal Court, 4 June 2009), technical bail is no longer considered to be appropriate where a remand in custody would otherwise be justified.
 This is CPS approved policy and agreed with other agencies.